sysdiglabs/terraform-oracle-secure/modules/config-posture/README.md

   public and private keys.
 - An Allow Policy on the target tenant that will allow the User to `read` all-resources in the specified compartment/tenancy.
-- An Admit Policy on the target tenant that will allow sysdig tenant to `read` all-resources in the specified compartment/tenancy.
 - A cloud account component in the Sysdig Backend, associated with the specified compartment/tenant and with the required metadata to serve the Config Posture functions.